-Kingdom Mission Society (KMS), in collaboration with 20 existing faith-based partners from the breadth of the black American Church (historic black Protestants, Pentecostals, and Catholics), partners from churches and institutions committed to addressing racial justice and understanding, and with professional consultation from experts in the field, seeks to produce a 5-part PBS quality project on the History of the Black Church.
+Kingdom Mission Society (KMS), in collaboration with 20 existing faith-based partners from the breadth of the black American Church (historic black Protestants, Pentecostals, and Catholics), partners from churches and institutions committed to addressing racial justice and understanding, and with professional consultation from experts in the field, seeks to produce stories that cover the life and legacy of the Historic Black Church.

 The Founding Era of the Black Church

 The Black Church in the Missionary Movement of the 1820s and 30s

 The South and West from Slavery to Reconstruction